Authentic Partnership

 Mind Map: Inclusive Communities for Diverse Learners

-Creating inclusive learning communities that foster the development of the whole learner starts with knowing your students and their families, creating a culturally responsive environment at school where students know they are seen and valued.
+Creating inclusive learning communities that foster the development of the whole learner starts with knowing your students and their families, creating a culturally responsive environment at school where students know they are seen and valued (Darling-Hammond, et al., 2020).
 One way to do this is to offer students opportunities to share their identities and backgrounds through their class assignments, thereby centering learning in students’ unique gifts.
 Next, students need to know they are safe at school – safe to be themselves, safe to explore and make mistakes, safe to be vulnerable and expressive.
 A part of fostering this safety is through affirming teaching practices.
 Students need to know their teachers believe in them – in their extraordinary capabilities and endless potential.
 Teachers enhance this belief when they make it a classroom norm to celebrate and affirm.